Arcane Mage DPS Guide for Maximum Damage

 - Ice Ward might be difficult to find a good use for, but has decent creative potential.
 For example, if you’re helping someone to kite a mob or mobs.

-- Frostjaw is a single target root and silence, which is always useful, especially against casters.
+- Frostjaw is a single target root and silence, which is always useful, especially against caster adds.
 For groups, Ring of Frost will be superior.

-- Greater Invisibility is a more than decent survivability option, and depending on the encounter can compete with Cauterize, the other recommended choice from this tier.
-Useful if you tend to gain aggro or get dotted up.
+- Greater Invisibility is a decent survivability option and, depending on the encounter, can compete with Cauterize, Useful if you tend to, somehow, gain aggro or get dotted up.

 - Cauterize is beautiful by virtue of its simplicity.
 Instead of dying, you don’t, which is perfect for those You Will Die Now moments.
-You will burn, but it gives your healer a chance to get to you.
+You will burn, but it gives your healer a chance to get to you and your Ice Block cancels the burn.

-- Rune of Power is the simplest to use of this tier, seeing as all you have to do is stand in it.
-Best used on fights with little or no movement.
+- Rune of Power is the simplest to use of this tier, seeing as all you have to do is stand in it to get that 15% damage increase and blast away.
+Best used on fights with little or no movement or where you can place yourself such that you don’t need to move.
 Place the rune(s) and blast away.
-You lose Evocation, which might be a concern if you use that spell a lot.

 As with talents you can change these as necessary.